Bluedot-Innovation/documentation/docs/Point SDK/Xamarin/iOS.md

 ![](http://bluedot.lionwood.software/wp-content/uploads/2018/01/Project_Options_–_BDHelloPointSDK.png)

 4. Bitcode was introduced in iOS 9 for App thinning.
 Point SDK is compatible with iOS versions prior to this and can therefore not be built with Bitcode enabled.
-This entails that an app utilizing Point SDK must have Bitcode set to ‘**`NO`**`'`
+This entails that an app utilizing Point SDK must have Bitcode set to **`NO`**

 * * *